 We aim to secure the highest total return for the Fund over the long term (after any tax and investment expenses) while maintaining an acceptable level of risk and protection.
 In addition, we use our bonus process to smooth some of the extreme ups and downs of short-term investment performance for you.

 Please note that the value of an investment may fluctuate and is therefore not guaranteed.
 You may not get back the full amount of your original investment.
 For investments in with-profits funds, the value of the plan depends on how much profit the funds make and how it's distributed.

 What does the Prudential With-Profits Fund invest in?

 Prudential's With-Profits Fund is invested across a broad mix of assets both in the UK and abroad.
 The assets include company shares, property, fixed interest securities, and deposits.
-The total level of assets backing the with-profits business in the Fund was £78.5bn as at 31 December 2015.

 What are bonuses?